 UBC uses the industry’s latest state of the art software.
 Each competitor will be required to provide their own music using an MP3 file and will be required to upload their music as part of their registration system.

 All music must be recorded at competitor’s desired speed and cued properly at the beginning of the music.
 No adjustments to music can be made at the competition.
-Studio owners/competitors must have a backup CD (CD-R) readily available.
+Studio owners/competitors must have a backup USB Flash Drive readily available.

 UBC will provide professional photography and video of each competitor’s performance for purchase.
 No personal flash photography or videotaping will be permitted inside the competition venue.
-If photography or videotaping is identified, UBC reserves the right to confiscate the camera/video equipment and disqualify the competitor’s performance.
+If photography or videotaping is identified, UBC reserves the right to void the observer’s ticket and disqualify the competitor’s performance.

 By signing the Universal Ballet Competition Release Agreement, all registered competitors grant permission to Universal Ballet Competition and its representatives to publish their photographs/videos on local or national television, promotional videos, marketing materials, the internet, or any other visual media, as deemed fit by Universal Ballet Competition in an effort to promote its competitions.
 In addition, all representatives, staff, or kin of Universal Ballet Competition is released and held harmless from any and all claims for damages or injuries sustained while participating or attending any activity related to any and all Universal Ballet Competition events.
 All photographs/videos taken by Universal Ballet Competition and any independent representative commissioned by Universal Ballet Competition become the property of Universal Ballet Competition.
 Universal Ballet Competition reserves the right to sell said photographs/videos at competition events and online for purchase or by download.